Girardoni air rifle

-The Girardoni (or Girandoni) air rifle, one of the first repeating rifles, was designed by Ladin artisan watchmaker and gunsmith Bartolomeo Girardoni in Austria circa 1779.
-Girandoni made both customary flintlocks and the innovative air guns, called Windbüchse ("wind rifle" in German).
+The Girardoni air rifle is one of the first repeating rifles, designed by Ladin artisan watchmaker and gunsmith Bartolomeo Girardoni in Austria circa 1779.
+Girardoni made both customary flintlocks and the innovative air guns, called Windbüchse ("wind rifle" in German).

 One of the air rifle's more famous associations is its use on the Lewis and Clark Expedition to explore and map the Louisiana Purchase of 1803.

 Biography

-Bartolomeo Girardoni was born 30 May 1744 in Cortina d’Ampezzo, a town populated by Ladins that was part of the County of Tyrol and Austria until after World War I.
+Bartolomeo Girardoni was born 30 May 1744 in Cortina d'Ampezzo, a town populated by Ladins and part of the County of Tyrol and Austria until after World War I.

 In early 1779, Austrian Field Marshal Franz Moritz von Lacy became aware of Girardoni's repeating rifle and wrote a positive report to Joseph II, Holy Roman Emperor.
-After some tests, Lacy proposed that he should make 1000 flintlock rifles and 500 air guns, to be delivered to Wenzel Joseph von Colloredo.
+After some tests, Lacy proposed that he should make 1,000 flintlock rifles and 500 air guns, to be delivered to Wenzel Joseph von Colloredo.
 In December 1779, accompanied by his family, his assistant Franz Colli and two workers, Girardoni moved to Penzing near Vienna.
-Having lost his left hand in a gun accident, he made himself an Iron hand prosthesis.
+Having lost his left hand in a gun accident, he made himself an iron hand prosthesis.
 In his spare time, he continued to make individual pocket watches, while for rifle production, he had to organize some sort of mass production.

 Until 1784, 111 flintlocks and 274 air guns were made, and the army was not satisfied with the output.
 Relieved of flintlock duties, he focused on air rifles and the necessary additional equipment, with each worker making specific parts that were assembled by him.
-Apart from the rifle itself, air reservoirs, air pumps, sealings, valves and other non-standard components parts had to be made, precise enough to be interchangeable.
+Apart from the rifle itself, air reservoirs, air pumps, sealings, valves, and other non-standard components parts had to be made, precise enough to be interchangeable.

-After Frederick the Great had died, Catherine the Great and the Ottoman Empire in 1787 started another war regarding control of the Crimea, which triggered a war between Austria and Turkey, from 1788 until 1791.
-At that time, some 1000 air guns had been made, but only 200 complete sets were delivered to the depot at Petrovaradin Fortress, and 500 in April 1788.
-Girandoni died in Vienna on 21 March 1799.
+After Frederick the Great had died, Catherine the Great and the Ottoman Empire in 1787 started another war regarding control of Crimea, which triggered a war between Austria and Turkey, from 1788 until 1791.
+At that time, some 1,000 air guns had been made, but only 200 complete sets were delivered to the depot at Petrovaradin Fortress, and 500 in April 1788.
+Girardoni died in Vienna on 21 March 1799.